Lockdown reading list: our favourite countryside books

-Spring 2020 will no doubt be remembered as an unusual and unsettling time.
-Our lives are disrupted and for many of us, that includes having less access to beloved countryside and special green places.
+The time of the pandemic will no doubt be remembered as an unusual and unsettling time.
+Our lives are disrupted and for many of us, that includes having less access to our beloved countryside and special green places.

 For now, then, we might need to settle for using our imaginations to connect with the countryside.
 To help with this, we’ve asked some of CPRE’s national office team for their favourite books that help to bring the outdoors in.
 So put the kettle on, settle in and get ready to visit the countryside from your armchair.
 Here are our top tips for rural reads.

 Our first book was chosen by Jacqueline, our Volunteering Development Officer in the West Midlands.
 She told us:

 ‘Harvest is set in an unnamed remote English hamlet at an unknown point in time.
 It gradually becomes clear the period is late medieval and the village is on the verge of huge and reluctant change.
 Traditional crop farming is threatened by enclosure: the widespread introduction of sheep farming, for the production of wool for the newly emerging industrial period.
 Incomers bring suspicion and fear and village life is about to change forever.

 ‘Justine Jordan, The Guardian, summed it up in her review: ‘Harvest can be read in mythical, even biblical terms, but the physical and emotional displacement of individuals and communities at its heart remains as politically resonant today as it was at the time.’